ryanng9672/Taobao-User-Behavior-Data-Analysis/README.md

 ![螢幕擷取畫面 2024-04-23 093217](https://github.com/ryanng9672/Taobao-User-Behavior-Data-Analysis/assets/158177590/1eb64e94-79d0-42ef-83fd-678a581674f2)

 - **Conversion Rate &Bounce Rate**

+- Total Page Views (Totalpv): 89,660,688
+ This metric indicates the total number of times that pages on the website have been viewed during the reported period.
+A high number of page views can suggest high traffic but does not necessarily indicate effective engagement or successful conversions.

+- Bounce Rate: 98.98%
+The bounce rate is exceptionally high, indicating that 98.98% of visits consist of a single page view, after which the visitor leaves the site without browsing further.
+This could suggest that the website is not engaging enough, or the landing pages are not effectively capturing the interest of the visitors.
+High bounce rates can also be linked to poor user experience, irrelevant content, or slow page load times.

+- Cart Include Buy Conversion Rate: 0.92%
+This conversion rate measures how many visitors who added items to their shopping cart proceeded to complete a purchase.
+A rate of 0.92% is quite low, suggesting that while some users show initial interest by adding products to their cart, very few follow through to make a purchase.
+This could be due to various factors such as high pricing, lack of trust, complex checkout processes, or inadequate product information.

+- Fav Include Buy Conversion Rate: 1.11%
+Slightly better than the cart conversion rate, this metric shows that 1.11% of users who added items to their favorites list eventually made a purchase.
+Although higher than the cart conversion rate, it still indicates a low overall effectiveness in converting interested users into buyers.
+- Buy Conversion Rate: 2.16%
+This rate indicates that out of all visitors to the site, 2.16% completed a purchase.
+Considering the high bounce rate and low engagement metrics in other areas, this conversion rate is relatively low but not uncommon for e-commerce sites, depending on the industry standard and niche market.

 ![螢幕擷取畫面 2024-04-23 093317](https://github.com/ryanng9672/Taobao-User-Behavior-Data-Analysis/assets/158177590/d3b8a496-c199-46a3-b039-eba930660b73)

 - **Are the product categories ranked consistently for views and purchases?**